Healthdirect Free Australian health advice you can count on.

 What causes jaundice?

-Jaundice is usually a symptom of liver disease.
-This happens because your damaged liver cells cannot process bilirubin.
-The bilirubin goes into your blood causing jaundice.
+Jaundice can be a symptom of liver disease.
+This happens when damaged liver cells can’t process bilirubin.
+The bilirubin goes into your bloodstream, causing jaundice.

 It can be caused by: